invisible-college/statebus/readme.md

 ### The `/connections` state

-This is the list of all clients connected to the server—whether logged, in or not.
+This is the list of all clients connected to the server—whether logged in or not.
 For example, this server has 3 connected clients, and two of them are the same user (me):

 ```javascript
 {